 Artwork for a bathroom should be neutral and calming – look for some abstract art or photography that is in line with your color palette.

 It is difficult to add interesting touches to the windows in a bathroom due to curtains not working so well in a humid environment.
 Look for blinds that are unique such as shutter blinds in a classically styled bathroom, or modern blinds that have a finish similar to your bathroom fittings.
-If you feel the need to add a softer touch to your windows, look for a soft fabric that is going to dry quickly in a steamy room.

 Towels and bath sheets are not just for drying yourself off – use hanging towels to create texture in a bathroom in various sizes, textures and colors to complement the room’s color palette.